-For underspeed error: Actual rpm 100 rpm below target, closed-loop IAC correction > 1 lb/min
+For underspeed error: Actual rpm 200 rpm below target

-For overspeed error: Actual rpm 200 rpm above target, closed-loop IAC correction < .2 lb/min
+For overspeed error: Actual rpm 300 rpm above target

 The Intake Manifold Runner Control (IMRC) is a system which uses dual intake runners to supply air to each cylinder.
 The secondary runners are normally closed, but the PCM opens them under high rpm conditions when the driver is demanding additional power from the engine.
 The IMRC system can be actuated using a single electric motor or dual vacuum motors.
 The IMRC system is functionally checked by monitoring the runner control plates using switches.
 If the actual position of the runner control plates does not match the commanded position, a malfunction of the IMRC system is indicated.